Elliptic curves with common torsion $x$-coordinates and hyperelliptic torsion packets: Relation with genus torsion packets

-\begin{proof}[Proof of Theorems \ref{T22} and \ref{T34}] By the main result of~\cite{Poonen}, there are infinitely many (pairwise non-isomorphic) bielliptic genus~$2$ curves with a hyperelliptic torsion packet of size at least~$22$.
-Theorem \ref{thm:g2_34} gives an example in this family with a hyperelliptic torsion packet of size $34$.
+\begin{proof}[Proof of Theorem \ref{T22}] By the main result of~\cite{Poonen}, there are infinitely many (pairwise non-isomorphic) bielliptic genus~$2$ curves with a hyperelliptic torsion packet of size at least~$22$.
 By Proposition~\ref{prop:g2} and the construction in the proof of Proposition~\ref{prop:main} (applied twice backwards), we obtain corresponding pairs $(\pi_1, \pi_2)$. \end{proof}

+Theorem \ref{thm:g2_34} gives an example in Poonen's family with a hyperelliptic torsion packet of size $34$.
+By the same argument, we can show that there exists $(\pi_1, \pi_2)$ such that $\#I(\pi_1, \pi_2)=34$.
+This gives a proof of Theorem \ref{T34}, except for the claim on the orders of the torsion points with common $x$-coordinate.
+We will provide this missing part with more computational details at the end of Section \ref{S:subfamily}.